johnodonnell123/johnodonnell123.github.io/pages/page_blogpost_2.md

 ### View Results
 - Here we view the results of the model when features are feature engineered and not feature engineered, as well as log transformed and not log transformed.
 <img src="/images/model_performance_features_engineered_log_transformed.PNG?raw=true" width="75%" height="75%">

+# Conclusion:
+As we can see from the plot above, the feature engineering provides a significant increase in model performance, even more so that the log transform.
+Ensuring that we don't train a model on testing data required more effort but is very important.
+We can improve our models performance materially and keep our model performing stronly on unseen data!